- Jeff Bezos is an entrepreneur who is the founder and CEO of Amazon.

 - It discusses Bezos' unquenchable thirst for space exploration.

 The Man Who Sells Everything

-This book talks about the life of Jeff Bezos and how he has continuously quenched his thirst for exploration and invention.
+This book talks about the life of Jeff Bezos and how he has continuously quenched his thirst for space exploration and invention.
 The book has a dedicated chapter on what features entrepreneurs ought to have.
 Bezos, in this book, reveals that passion drives him and explains how success happens because of timing and luck.
 He also discusses topics such as American competitiveness and creative disruption.
 It is available as an audio book and is narrated by Kevin Stillwell.